 The first formal research into what subscription-model companies were doing organizationally about customer retention was begun in 2009.
 A follow up series of research surveys was opened in 2010 and 2011.
 In late 2012, the first specific inquiry on The State of Customer Success was conducted via an extensive online survey and follow-up interviews.

 One of the key trends is the relationship of the CS teams and money.
 In the beginning of the formal research effort in 2009 and informally before, there were no customer success groups who reported having any direct connection to either owned or shared income streams.
 By 2017, about 50% of survey respondents reported having such revenue connections.
+By 2018, only 26% of respondents didn’t have any direct connection to revenue.
 How much has this trend increased since?
 How far has it spread throughout the global CS community?

-The answers to these and other questions will be presented and discussed at the Customer SuccessCon events in Boston, Denver, London, Seattle and Oakland.
+The data and analysis will be presented and discussed at the Customer SuccessCon events in Boston, Denver, London, Seattle and Berkeley.

 The data generated from the CSSI Research will be used to develop the initial specification of the Customer Success Standards, and used to prepare the plenary presentations delivered at the Customer SuccessCon events.
 It will also be presented as Briefings done for individual companies and groups..
 While full identification is requested (though not required) from all survey participants to assure accurate data, neither your identity nor your specific answers will ever be shared with anyone under any circumstances; only aggregate data will be used for reporting.